TheNopenator/cf_ai_social_determinant_insights/README.md

 This project was built to demonstrate how modern LLMs, distributed systems, and persistent state can be combined to create context-aware, responsible AI applications, especially in sensitive domains like public health.

+You can access the publicly hosted application <a href="https://5cc89d63.social-determinants-insights.pages.dev/">here</a>!

 # Project Summary

 Social determinants of health, such as housing stability, food access, discrimination, and social support, play a critical role in shaping health outcomes, yet they are often discussed in abstract or one-size-fits-all terms.